The Amazon Fire TV and Fire TV Stick have become essential if you’re an avid TV viewer and coupled with a VPN they’re a powerful entertainment system.

-While there wasn’t too much choice at the start of 2018 there’s now a larger range in 2019.
-We recommend using NordVPN.
+While there wasn’t too much choice at the start of 2018, there’s now a wide range in 2020.

 The interface of their app is one of the best we’ve seen which makes navigating around easy on your TV screen.
-They also unblock more TV services than most allowing you to use most of your apps anywhere in the world or unblock apps from other countries.
+They also unblock more TV services than most allowing you to use the majority of your apps anywhere in the world or unblock apps from other countries.

-Couple that with some interesting additional features and their 30-day money back guarantee and you’ve got an all-round good VPN service for use on your Amazon Fire TV Stick.
+Couple that with some interesting additional features and their 30-day money back guarantee and you’ve got an all-round excellent VPN service for use on your Amazon Fire TV Stick.

-If you do have some extra time it’s worth checking out the other 4 recommended providers as they all have small differences that you may find more suitable for your needs.
+If you do have some extra time, it’s worth checking out the other six recommended providers as they all have small differences that you may find more suitable for your needs.